 We commit to using these practices for our business and our communities.

 Join us in embracing diversity, equity and inclusion for every person in every community.

 Diversity: the quality of being different or unique at the individual or group level.
 This includes age; ethnicity; gender; gender identity; language differences; nationality; parental status; physical, mental and developmental abilities; race; religion; sexual orientation; skin color; socio-economic status; work and behavioral styles; the perspectives of each individual shaped by their nation, experiences and culture—and more.
 Even when people appear the same on the outside, they are different!

 Inclusion: a strategy to leverage diversity.
 Diversity always exists in social systems.
 Inclusion, on the other hand, must be created.
 In order to leverage diversity, an environment must be created where people feel supported, listened to and able to do their personal best.

 Equity: the intentional inclusion of everyone in society.
 Equity is achieved when systemic, institutional, and historical barriers based on race, gender, sexual orientation, and other identities are dismantled and no longer predict socioeconomic, education and health outcomes.

-As an organization we stand against racism and discrimination in all forms as they undermine respect for individuals and the well-being and vitality of our communities.
+As an organization we stand against racism (racial disparity) and discrimination in all forms as they undermine respect for individuals and the well-being and vitality of our communities.
 We strive to engage all community members, especially those whose voices have historically been marginalized.
-We will work with residents and public and private partners to co-create solutions that ensure everyone has the resources, supports, opportunities and networks they need to thrive with a hope of creating more equitable communities.